mgorav/jpa-eclipselink/README.md

   serialization/de-serialization cost.
 As a consequence, this feature is ideal for applications which requires very fast persistence and **do not want active thread waste any wait time in persistence**.
 It also idea match for reactive programming.

+  **NOTE** Async persistence is only activated if property **eclipselink-async-commitcount** is added to application.yml file in your application/service.

    Example JPA/Eclipselink configurations of an application consuming jpa-eclipselink lib

    ```` yaml